PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 ### How does PostHog compare to Eppo?

-Both Eppo and PostHog tools support core feature flag and A/B testing Components.
+Both Eppo and PostHog tools support core feature flag and A/B testing components.
 The biggest difference is their approach to data warehouses:

-- Eppo is warehouse-native, meaning that it integrates seamlessly with your existing data tools like Snowflake or Postgres.
+- Eppo is warehouse-native, meaning that it integrates with your existing data tools like Snowflake or Postgres.

 - PostHog is not warehouse-native, but instead aims to replace your existing data stack by combining product analytics, [pipelines](/docs/cdp), and warehousing into one platform.
 This eliminates the need for stitching together integrations between third-party tools, and makes it easier for engineers to work with data.

 Besides this, PostHog offers product analytics, session replays, and surveys, whereas Eppo does not.
-On the other hand, Eppo offers features that PostHog doesn't, like multi-armed bandit testing (called "contextual bandits" in Eppo), [CUPED analysis](https://matteocourthoud.github.io/post/cuped/), and the ability to choose between Bayesian and frequentist engines.
+On the other hand, Eppo offers multi-armed bandit testing (called "contextual bandits" in Eppo) and [CUPED analysis](https://matteocourthoud.github.io/post/cuped/), whereas PostHog does not.

 <ComparisonTable column1="PostHog" column2="Eppo">